 - Provisioning Template

 Provisioning templates are templates, which automatically generate AutoYaST (for SUSE), Kickstart (for RHEL, CentOS, and Oracle Linux), or Preseed (for Debian and Ubuntu) files used to automatically install an operating system.
 This results in an installation process without the need of manual user input.

 Pulp manages repositories of software packages by mirroring them locally.
 It provides patch and content management for Katello.
 More information can be found at docs.pulpproject.org.

 Puppet is a software configuration management tool utilizing a declarative language in a master-slave architecture.
+The documentation contains a Puppet guide.
 More information can be found at puppet.com/docs/open-source-puppet.

 A repository is a single source of content, usually in form of an URL.
 One or more repositories form a product, e.g. CentOS bundling CentOS os, CentOS updates, and CentOS extras.